secretsquirrel/BDFProxy/README.md

 Include the following information the output of the these commands (use pastebin for the longer commands):

 ```
-# bdfproxy only support v11 -> v17
+# bdfproxy only supports v11 -> v17
 $ mitmproxy --version

 $ uname -a